VanillaNahida/NTE-Custom-BAGEL/README_en.md

 5. In-game, enter Photo Mode and press **F9** to start capture/replacement.
 Take your photo, then press **F9** again to stop capture/replacement.

 6. If you are unable to log in consistently, please restart the game.

+7. Click the **Open Folder** button on the main interface to quickly jump to the Selfie directory where the game stores your photos.

+8. You can also set the default game photo save folder in the **Settings** page.
+You can save the settings after selecting the folder.

 ## Important Notes